-- Pupils will taught to use email in conjunction with the 'Rules for Responsible Internet Use'; - Teachers will reinforce these rules as they monitor children learning about email. - When learning about email, children will be reminded not to attach personal photographs or include personal details, such as their home address and telephone number.
+- Pupils will taught to use email in conjunction with the 'Rules for Responsible Internet Use'; - Teachers will reinforce these rules as they monitor children learning about email. - When learning about email and formatting their school accounts, children will be reminded not to attach personal photographs or include personal details, such as their home address and telephone number.
 They should never arrange to meet anyone.

-6. Using a web browser
+6. Using a Web Browser

-Pupils are taught to use suitable web search engines, such as Google.
+Pupils are taught to use suitable web search engines, such as Google and Junior Safesearch.
 Staff and pupils use the Internet to find and evaluate information.
 Access to the Internet is a planned part of the curriculum that will enrich and extend learning activities and will be integrated across all subjects.